qu'est ce que tu vas chercher?

 - I Am the Band: Probably why Cretu refers to it as a "project" rather than a band.

 - Intercourse with You: Played with.
 The lyrics are seldom explicit, but Sandra Cretu's vocals on the early albums involve a lot of sampled suggestive, heavy breathing and bedroom voice.

-- Leitmotif: The quiet, spacey brass lick that opens and closes almost all of the albums tells you that you're listening to an Enigma album.
+- Leitmotif: The quiet, reversed brass lick that opens each album tells you that you're listening to an Enigma album.

 - Obligatory Bondage Song: "Mea Culpa" is a monologue by a submissive woman giving herself up very aggressively to her master.
 (If you don't know much about BDSM: no, this is not a contradiction.)
 And "Sadeness", the song that started it all, is about Marquis de Sade.

-- Sampling: Enigma gained a certain notoriety for doing this at a time when it was a major controversy in the hiphop world; though the ensuing lawsuits led to the producers of the samples being properly compensated, Cretu lost his anonymity as a result.
-The first album contains samples as diverse as Maria Callas, Black Sabbath, an extremely obscure Mike + the Mechanics song, Aphrodite's Child and the infamous Gregorian chant.
+- Sampling: Enigma gained a certain notoriety for doing this at a time when it was a major controversy in the hiphop world; though the ensuing lawsuits led to the producers of the samples being properly compensated, Cretu lost his anonym of "Curly M.C." as a result.

 - Another infamous sample is Difang's Jubilant Drinking Song, a Taiwanese aboriginal chant used in "Return to Innocence" that was often mistaken as Native American origin by critics and listeners alike.
 Enigma didn't clear the rights to use this sample, leading to a court case that was eventually settled.